-This concept, introduced first in 1833 by Alexander Kapp and then widely developed in the United States by Malcolm Knowles, claims that adults learn differently than young people and that their reasons for learning are also very different.
+This concept, introduced first in 1833 by Alexander Kapp and then widely developed in the their reasons for learning are also very different.
 Knowles (1984) has cited the five crucial assumptions about the characteristics of adult learners that are different from the assumptions about very young learners.